kevinwang930/kevinwang930.github.io/content/post/java/tomcat.md

 # Servlet

+Tomcat use Jakarta servlet API.
+Jakarta servlet defines a server-side  API for handling HTTP requests and responses.

-A servlet is a small java program that runs within a web server.Servlets receive and respond to requests from web clients.
+`servlet` is a small Java program that runs within a Web server.
+Servlets receive and respond to requests from Web clients, usually across HTTP, the HyperText Transfer Protocol.

+`ServletRequest` is an object to provide client request information to a servlet.
+The servlet container creates a `ServletRequest` object and passes it as an argument to the servlet's `service` method.
+`ServletRequest` object provides data including parameter name and values, attributes, and an inputstream.

 ```plantuml
 package Tomcat {